dawik/utg/README.md

 URL Title Grabber
 =====

-A simple module that extracts the title of a given URL.
+A little library that attempts to retreive the title of a given website.

 ### Features